jrpryer/lore/Ydi-Kaari/Encyclopedia/Organizations/Anarûl Pantheon.md

 - [[Life|Rhajos]] 'The Herald of Delights' - Father of Revelry, keeper of the Blood Rune
 - [[Darkness|Vespera]] 'The Veiled One' - Mother of Trickery, keeper of the Night Rune

-Together with the [[Kanirûl Pantheon|Kanirûl]], the Anarûl were combined into the overall **Vólaril** {VOH-lah-ril} pantheon as worshiped by the original [[Vólat Church]].
+Together with the [[Kanirûl Pantheon]], the Anarûl were combined into the overall **Vólaril** {VOH-lah-ril} pantheon as worshiped by the original [[Vólat Church]].
 When the church ratified the schism, the two sects were called the Vólat-rah and Vólat-sin to better identify their loyalties in regards to the two pantheons.

 # Runes
 #REVIEW since [[Session 0]] Keystones exist…